hoffa/debpack/README.md

 EOF
 ```

-We then specify where our files will be copied when installing the package:
+We then create a `Debpackfile` that specifies where our files will be copied when installing the package:

 ```shell
 echo -e 'ping\t/usr/bin/' > Debpackfile